roberttkahelin8/thingmajigs/README.md

 # thingmajigs
 A mod that adds decorations to your Minecraft Worlds.

+## If you came here using NeoForge 1.21+ do not report bugs or crashes for that version here.
+Please go to [Thingamajigs 2 GitHub Issues Link](https://github.com/roberttkahelin8/thingamajigs2/issues) instead!

 Supported Versions For Issue and Crash Support: MC 1.20.1.
 Supported Mod Loaders For Issue and Crash Support: Forge (1.20.1 Version).

 Unsupported Versions For Issue and Crash Support: MC 1.15, 1.16, 1.17, 1.18, 1.19, 1.20.

-Unsupported Mod Loaders For Issue and Crash Support: 1.20.2-1.20.6.
+Unsupported Mod Loaders For Issue and Crash Support: 1.20.2-1.21+.

-We dropped support for 1.20.4 due to issues.

 Future Planned Versions: 1.7.4